-We moved to Philadelphia.
+So we moved to Philadelphia.
 Rents were cheaper.
 We found an apartment with a patio and fireplace, within walking distance of Independence Hall.
 I worked as a file clerk for a medical lab in Valley Forge, battling rush-hour traffic on the Schuylkill Expressway and squeezing in part-time hours as a writing tutor.
 Julie chipped away at her dissertation while temping at the University of Pennsylvania Hospital — answering phones for a real doctor.

 We saved up money for conferences, ignoring a ballooning credit card debt.
 Early one Spring, we traveled to Virginia.
 Julie had a paper to give in Richmond.
 We would be in the area, so I scheduled an appointment with an historian at UVa.
 The historian and I had corresponded occasionally.
 I wrote him about early territorial government in the United States; he gave me a long critique (single spaced, ten point pica font) of my dissertation proposal, demolishing my argument.
 I wanted to thank the historian.
 Maybe angle for a grant.

 We pulled into Charlottesville.
 It was a lesson in the scholarly have-and-have-nots.
-Julie found a spot to read near the Rotunda, in the heart of Thomas Jefferson’s “academic village.”
+Julie found a spot to read in the heart of Thomas Jefferson’s leafy “academic village.”
 I met the historian in his office just off the lawn.
 He gave me coffee and some reading tips; no promises for a grant, but encouragement.
 “What will you do to make this a brilliant book,” he asked, not a trace of irony in his voice.
 I fumbled.
 Our thirty minutes passed quickly.
 The historian’s next appointment materialized from the shrubbery outside the office.
 He threw open a massive casement window, shouted “hello” into the garden.
 “These are nice,” he said, tapping his knuckles against the casement’s white satin trim.